alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 [distant future generations](https://www.effectivealtruism.org/articles/cause-profile-long-run-future)
 rather than people in our own time.
-This is another way of ignoring our fellow people, which we know, for remote descendants, from whom we may learn nothing about.
+This is another way of ignoring our fellow people, which we know, for remote descendants, from whom we will certainly learn nothing about.

 In short: if you want to have people close, the best recipe is to care for them.